-Feature: Recursion does not isolate or revert capturing groups Syntax: Recursion or subroutine call using Ruby-style \g syntax Description: Capturing groups are not given any special treatment by recursion and subroutine calls, except perhaps that subroutine calls capture.
+Feature: Syntax: Recursion does not isolate or revert capturing groups Recursion or subroutine call using Ruby-style \g syntax Description: Capturing groups are not given any special treatment by recursion and subroutine calls, except perhaps that subroutine calls capture.
 Backreferences always see the text most recently matched by each capturing group, regardless of whether they are inside the same level of recursion or not.
-Example: When (a) (([bc]) $1)$ g'2' matches abaca the third group stores c after the match Feature: Recursion is atomic Syntax: Recursion or subroutine call using (?P>) Description: Recursion and subroutine calls are atomic.
-Once the regex engine exits from them, it will not backtrack into it to try different permutations of the recursion or subroutine call. backtrack into it y different permutations of the recuision of subroutine can.
+Example: When $(a) (([bc]) \ ) g'2'$ matches abaca the third group stores c after the match Feature: Recursion is atomic Syntax: Recursion or subroutine call using (?P>) Syntax: Description: Recursion or subroutine call using (?P>) Recursion and subroutine calls are atomic.
+Once the regex engine exits from them, it will not backtrack into it to try different permutations of the recursion or subroutine call.